When Mindful Eating Isn’t Enough

 Testing takes the blindfold off and gives you personalized information that can greatly reduce or even eliminate your chronic symptoms.

-Click below to watch a short animation on how food sensitivity testing works
+This short animation shows how MRT food sensitivity testing works.

 “But my allergy test came back negative!”